aks7816/County-Level-Poverty-in-R/README.md

   • Create various models for the number of people in poverty in each county.
   • Use accuracy measures for model selection.
   • Provide a 5-year forecast for each county.
-  • Report your results with tables and visualizations.
+  • Report the results with tables and visualizations.